-Sure you can hit the resorts at Perisher and Thredbo but if you really want to see what the White Witch is up to you can’t beat the 22km Main Range walk.
-Covered in snow from June to October (and maybe at other times too, check conditions) you’ll either want to be prepared to snowshoe or cross-country ski and maybe break it up over a few days.
+Sure you can hit the resorts at Perisher and Thredbo for the usual skiing or snowboarding, but if you really want to see what the White Witch is up to you can’t beat back country snowshoeing or cross-country skiing.

 Point Break - Eurobodalla National ParkView this post on Instagram

 “Surfing’s the source man…swear to god.”